lgommans/vinamer/README.md

     ThePillarsoftheEarthUnabridgedPart4_mp332_lRnZDtCDJfUKDu2odrKGTQaoTJ8VYsq36cDQKONEPM17VeBBG4nhkkGwDLxhBg.aa.mp3
     ThePillarsoftheEarthUnabridgedPart5_mp332_UZdWUYq9bKgTnr-WAy7zCD-q3J27EuttG8Z3QpRtgQLSDFtfA_LPFn19DCk4_A.aa.mp3

 And obviously you want to get rid of these crappy filenames.
-Use `vinamer The*` and it will start Vim for you, opening a temporary file with the following
+Use `vn The*` and it will start Vim for you, opening a temporary file with the following
 contents: